The parts of speech are a set of general rules that govern how words are used in different written and oral texts.

 Amy always wakes up early in the morning.
 Amy goes to the office and comes back in the afternoon.
 In the evening, Amy cooks dinner.
 After having dinner Amy goes to bed.
 This is Amy’s daily routine.

-Now, once we replace the noun with a pronoun, the same paragraph will become more interactive.
+Now, when we replace the noun with pronouns, the paragraph becomes more engaging:

 Amy always wakes up early in the morning.
 She goes to the office and comes back in the afternoon.
 She cooks dinner in the evening.
 And, after dinner, she goes to bed.
 This is her routine.

-She and her are pronouns here that we used instead of repeating Amy’s name.
+In this case, ‘She’ and ‘her’ are the pronouns we used instead of repeatedly mentioning Amy’s name.

 Adjectives